Pediatric ventricular assist device (VAD)

 In rare cases, children can experience a stroke.
 This can happen because their blood-thinning medicine causes bleeding in the brain, or because the medicine doesn’t work right and allows a clot to travel to the brain.

-What are Children's Health's outcome metrics for Ventricular Assist Device (VAD)?
+What are Children's Health's outcome metrics for pediatric ventricular assist devices (VAD)?

 Our team has completed over 100 VAD surgeries.
 We provide 15-20 children with VADs every year.
 On average, these children have the same health outcomes as children with heart transplants.

-What to expect with a Ventricular Assist Device (VAD)?
+What to expect with a pediatric ventricular assist device (VAD)

 We provide complete inpatient and outpatient care for children with VADs.

-What to expect before Ventricular Assist Device (VAD) surgery?
+What to expect before a pediatric ventricular assist device (VAD) surgery?

 Many children get VADs soon after their heart problems develop.
 They come to the hospital with heart failure, and we have to treat it right away.
 We may try medication first, and monitor to see if they need other treatment.
 Or, we may schedule surgery immediately to give them a VAD.

-What to expect during Ventricular Assist Device (VAD) surgery?
+What to expect during a pediatric ventricular assist device (VAD) surgery?

 Implanting a VAD requires open-heart surgery.
 The procedure usually takes four to six hours.
 Afterward, your child will have a breathing tube and IV to give them medicine and nutrients.
 As soon as a child is ready after surgery, we remove the breathing tube and your child will start eating and drinking on their own.

-What to expect after Ventricular Assist Device (VAD) surgery?
+What to expect after a pediatric ventricular assist device (VAD) surgery?

 We also give you and your child thorough education for operating and taking care of their device.
 That includes charging the battery pack, how to carry the pack in a shoulder bag or fanny pack, how to shower and other tasks.